mikolalysenko/qhull-js/README.md

 Notes
 =====
 Currently, the library weighs in at around 3MB unminified.
-Also
+Patches welcome!

 Credits
 =======